-Our theme this month is Winter in the Woods with Experience Early Learning formerly Mother Goose Time.
+Our theme this month is Winter in the Woods with Experience Early Learning.
 One day our theme was icicles so we tried some icicle drip art painting.

 Benefits of Vertical Work

-Painting with pipettes is always fun and children are not only creating art but working on hand strength, eye-hand coordination and fine motor skills.
+Painting with pipettes is always fun; children are not only creating art but working on hand strength, eye-hand coordination and fine motor skills.

 Children need to be working on a vertical surface often!
 It’s crucial for preschoolers.
-When children are working on fine motor skills vertically, the wrist is properly positioned to develop stability.
+When children are vertically working on fine motor skills, the wrist is properly positioned to develop stability.
 This leads to skillful use of the finger muscles.

-When working on flat surfaces, as children often do, they tend to straighten or flex their wrist.
+When working on flat surfaces, as children often do, they tend to straighten or flex their wrists.
 When this happens, it interferes with using the small muscles in the hand properly.
-Other vertical surfaces like magnetic boards, dry erase boards, and chalkboards are excellent for small muscle development in the hands.
+Other vertical surfaces like magnetic boards, dry-erase boards, and chalkboards are excellent for small muscle development in the hands.